GoogleCloudPlatform/berglas/README.md

     $ berglas exec -- myapp --flag-a --flag-b
     ```

     This will spawn `myapp` with an environment parsed by berglas.
+This will
+    only work when run from a GCP resource.
+To parse local environment
+    variables, use the `--local` flag.
+For more information, please run `berglas
+    exec -h`.

 1. Delete a secret: